pabloinsente/pabloinsente.github.io/_posts/2020-02-11-how-to-create-a-jupyter-book-website-from-scratch.md

 Instructions about how to build and deploy jupyter-book can be found in the [package documentation](https://jupyterbook.org/intro), which is an example of a jupyter-book in itself.
 Although the documentation is extensive and detailed, I had significant trouble building and deploying my notebooks in jupyter-book format.
 This is completely understandable, since jupyter-book is a project in active development, with lots of moving pieces, so sometimes the documentation may be unclear for some users (like me).

 My purpose is to provide a step-by-step guide to build a minimalistic version of jupyter-book.
-I'll explain everything as plain as possible, without very minimal assumptions about background knowledge.
+I'll explain everything as plain as possible, with very minimal assumptions about background knowledge.
 I only assume you know what the terminal is, and that you can type stuff in it to make things happen in your computer.
 I think jupyter-book is an amazing project, and that providing a guide to build and deploy a book may significantly help to increment its adoption, saving time and trouble to potential users.

 ## The situation